plewis/plewis.github.io/phylogenetics/lab-python.md

 {% include icon.html url="/assets/img/Mac_logo.png" description="MacIntosh logo" css="image-left" height="87px" %}

 If you have a Mac, download [BBEdit](http://www.barebones.com/products/bbedit/download.html).
 Once you get BBEdit installed, start it up and create a file with the contents shown below in the section entitled "Your first Python script" (after the instructions for Windows users).
-Save the file using the name <tt>first.py</tt> in a convenient location (e.g. _Documents/scripts_), then navigate to that folder in your Terminal window using the command
+Save the file using the name `first.py` in a convenient location (e.g. _Documents/scripts_), then navigate to that folder in your Terminal window using the command

     cd $HOME/Documents/scripts

-If you don't want to download BBEdit, you can use the TextEdit app that came with your Mac.
-If you do end up using TextEdit, I **strongly recommend** that you change the default format from _Rich text_ to _Plain text_ in the TextEdit Preferences.
+One amazingly nice feature of BBEdit is that it will allow you to edit files on the cluster as well as on your local machine!
+To set this up, choose _Setup..._ from the BBedit menu, click on the Bookmarks tab, then click the + button at the bottom left.
+Create a name for your bookmark (e.g. "hpc"), type `login.storrs.hpc.uconn.edu` for Server, SFTP and port 22, enter your NetID for User Name, and leave the Password and Remote Path fields blank.
+Once you save your bookmark, you can double-click its name to open a file browser that should show the contents of your home directory on the cluster.
+Just double-click a file to edit the remote file using BBEdit!

 ---